CarVillS/icc/Report.md

 Nowadays his employees are using their mobile phones or laptops to work on their publications, when they need to take any information from other days, they go to their social media accounts to get the file, pictures, or archives.
 The Social Media user is offering content 24 hours per day and 365 days per annum.
 On the other hand, Noticias Saltillo has its website, but now it looks abandoned, and it needs daily updates.
 Nonetheless, their customers just can pay by cash or directly at the bank point, and after they send a picture of that payment through the personal owner´s WhatsApp.

 ### Recommendations:

 The principal recommendations for this enterprise are related to Cloud Services, such as Infrastructure as a Service, IaaS, with this option Noticias Saltillo could choose between Dropbox or Google Cloud.
 Any of these services allows to the enterprise have all its files in one place and organize them in the way they want.
 At the same time, they can have access to them in any place, when they need it, and from any mobile device, computer, or web browser.
 Dropbox has a Standard price of 12 euros per month, offers storage of 5 TB, and three users or more can have access to the service.
 On the other hand, Google offers Cloud Storage adding facilities with stream videos, images, web libraries, and data lakes.
 This service includes a pack called Standard Storage the benefit of it, is that the enterprise can increase or reduce according to its needs.
+The second recommendation is getting a Payment Service Provider, PSP, so the enterprise will be able to facilitate the transactions of its customers.
+This service offers instantaneity, besides security, and in the end, results suitable to the customers because they just need their online banking.
-This cloud service could help the enterprise to increase the followers with publicity, having this service the company can hire journalists from bigger cities or other States with the option of competing against other social media resources.
+With this migration into the cloud, the enterprise can try to expand its coverture and offer services in other cities with the goal to increase followers and publicity, with the cloud service, the company can hire journalists from bigger cities or other States and compete against other social media resources.
+IaaS gives a space to handle a website, with the option that any of the members can update and upgrade.
-The second recommendation is getting a Payment Service Provider, PSP, with this service the enterprise could facilitate the transactions with its customers.
-The enterprise can start with these services in its own city and offer a better experience to its customers with the option of getting payments from other places and with no need of going to the bank.

 ### References
 1.-Ebanx (2022) ‘Payment Service Provider'.
 Available at Payment Service Provider | Payments Explained | EBANX (Accessed 06, December, 2022)